 More About Ben

-Ben Shifrin is currently serving his thirteenth year as head of Jemicy School.
+Ben Shifrin is currently serving his fourteenth year as head of Jemicy School.
 A former school head in California and current VP of the Board of Directors of the International Dyslexia Association, as well as an honored member of its Hall of Fame, Ben provides a wealth of experience and expertise to Jemicy School, where he interacts with students daily.
 In 2013, he was selected to serve on the U.S. State Department’s Office of Overseas School’s Advisory Committee on Exceptional Children, which focuses on the identification and nurturing of children with both learning challenges and giftedness.
-In the summer of 2014, Ben accepted an invitation from Stevenson University to join the President’s Advisory Council.
+Ben has served on the Stevenson University President’s Advisory Council since 2014, and in the summer of 2015, was selected by Governor Larry Hogan to join the Governor’s Dyslexia Task Force.

 Ben speaks nationally on the collaboration between neuroscience and education, as well as on other topics relevant to learning differences.
 He is a summa cum laude graduate of Temple University, earning an undergraduate degree in Elementary Education and then a master’s degree in Special Education and Administration.
 Dyslexic himself, Ben brings a uniquely sensitive approach to working with Jemicy students and lives up to his commitment that students’ needs come before all else.